alexeyk13/rexos/getting started.md

 \b KERNEL					- relative (recommended) or absolute path to RExOS files\n

 \b MCU_NAME 				- name of target MCU.
 Supported MCU you can find inside /arch folder.
 Or you can add your own custom MCU.
 Refer to porting help.\n
-\b EXT_OSCILLATOR_FREQ	- frequency in Hz of target crystall.
-If no external crystall is used, you need to set this value to 0\n

 cortex-m3 specific:\n